 Job Outlook and Salary for Paralegals

 Paralegal work is one of the most growing and in-demand occupations of the past few years.
 Paralegal job requirements vary from state to state.
 Most employers ask applicants to first meet education requirements.
 Once achieved, then specific skill sets are assessed.

 The basic paralegal job requirements are research skills, document preparation, detailed knowledge of the legal system, and team player or contributor to the firm.
 Most employers also look for strong leadership skills and professionalism in their candidates.

-An example of careers opportunities for paralegals are a workman’s compensation officer, financial assistant, plaintiff litigator, or Immigration handler.
-Some paralegal jobs are located in the private sector, working for high-end law firms.
+An example of career opportunities for paralegals is a workman’s compensation officer, financial assistant, plaintiff litigator, or Immigration handler.
+Some jobs in this field are located in the private sector, working for high-end law firms.
 Alternative careers for Paralegals include working to help people in social services; for example, advising and supporting those without the means to pay for services themselves.